What Is Endovenous Laser Ablation (EVLA)?

 How to prepare for your EVLA treatment

-• Drink plenty of water (At least 2 glasses, or 500 ml) within an hour of your treatment.
+- Drink plenty of water (at least 2 glasses, or 500 ml) within an hour of your treatment.
 Being well-hydrated will reduce the risk of clotting and minimise post-treatment symptoms like swelling and pain.

-• You should wear loose-fitting pants because your legs will be wrapped with elastic bandages after the procedure.
+- You should wear loose-fitting pants because your legs will be wrapped with elastic bandages after the procedure.

-• Avoid shaving your legs the morning of the treatment.
+- Lastly, avoid shaving your legs the morning of the treatment.

 Laser ablation post-op care